MichaelMcGetrick/meta-stm32mp1-custom/README.md

 ## Overview
-The purpose of this repository is to build a custom Linux embedded image with required applications.
+The purpose of this repository is to build a custom Linux embedded image with custom applications.
 The  <b>meta-stm32mp1-custom</b> repository provides a custom layer for the ST Microelectronics board support package (BSP) found at <br>
 https://github.com/STMicroelectronics/meta-st-stm32mp. <br>
 Specifically, meta-stm32mp1-custom is configured for the STM32MP157f-dk2 board. <br>